-Mindfulness is now recognised by doctors and psychologists as a powerful tool for enhancing ‘wellbeing’ and reducing everyday life stress, as well as anxiety and depression.
+Mindfulness is now recognised by doctors and psychologists as a powerful tool for enhancing wellbeing and reducing everyday life stress, as well as anxiety and depression.
 A recent poll showed that almost 75% of doctors think all patients would benefit from learning mindfulness skills*.
 Mindfulness also can help us – appreciate life more, improve our relationships, and be more effective with tasks and activities.
 It is now increasingly used in business settings, and there is evidence that it can improve performance in sport.
 (Mindfulness Brighton, Hove & Lewes and Sussex).

 What is Mindfulness and how can it help?

 Mindfulness involves a particular way of giving our attention to our present-moment experience, which anyone can practice.
 Mindfulness can help reduce worrying and fretting, or churning over’ problems in a way that makes us mentally go round in circles, or get upset time and again by the same triggers .
 It can also greatly increase our enjoyment of life and our appreciation of the things that really matter most to us.

 Mindfulness can help bring . . .

 Mindfulness Brighton, Hove and Lewes – MBCT and MBSR